 II.
 Language Emphasis: The lower division language course requirements may also be satisfied by successful results on certain standardized language examinations; contact the adviser of the appropriate language department for details.
-Students whose high school instruction was taught in a language other than English may not take that language as their emphasis in the major.
-(Exceptions can be made for students enrolled in dual or triple degree programs.
-Please see the International Business office details.)
+International business students whose high school language of instruction was taught in a language other than English may not take that language as their emphasis in the major (contact the international business office for further explanation).
+Exceptions can be made for students enrolled in a dual degree program through international business.

 Spanish 101, 102, 201, 202, 211, 212.
 Spanish 281 replaces 201 and 211; and Spanish 282 replaces 202 and 212 for U.S. Hispanics.
-See adviser in Spanish department.
 (22 units)